Learning Adaptive Classifiers Synthesis for Generalized Few-Shot Learning: Problem Description

-On the other hand, \textit{Few-shot learning (FSL)} faces the challenge in transferring knowledge across learning visual concepts from head to the tail.
+\mypara{Few-shot learning (FSL).} Different from many-shot learning, FSL faces the challenge in transferring knowledge from head visual concepts to the tail visual concepts.
 It assumes two non-overlapping sets of \textsc{seen} ($\mathcal{S}$) and \textsc{unseen} ($\mathcal{U}$) classes.
-During training, it has access to all \textsc{seen} classes for learning an inductive bias, which is then transferred to learn a good classifier on $\mathcal{U}$ rapidly with a small $K$.
-In summary, we aim to minimize the following expected error in FSL:
+The target objective is to minimize the loss over test examples of \textsc{unseen} classes: